davecarr1024/irata/status.md

 ### ⚙️ Microcode + Execution

 - Microcode is compiled from a clean YAML DSL
-- The system properly performs fetch-decode-execute cycles:
-  - PC to address
-  - Memory read
-  - Opcode register update
-  - Execution of instruction logic
-- HLT runs successfully from real microcode
-- Disabling step merging avoids fetch-decode corruption, so LDA also works now

-### 🧪 TickUntilHalt Test Cases Passing
+- The DSL now supports **explicit stage annotations** to group control steps (e.g., `stage: 0` for fetch)
+- The compiler now respects stage boundaries during step merging
+- A new validator ensures all instructions share an identical stage 0
+- Execution proceeds correctly even if `opcode` is initially garbage
 - ✅ HLT halts at 0x8001
-- ✅ LDA immediate loads correct value and halts at 0x8003
+- ✅ LDA immediate loads 0x12 and halts at 0x8003
-- 🚨 Step merging caused controller corruption due to lack of stage boundaries — currently disabled
+- ✅ Step merging is now safely enabled and passing tests

+### 🧪 Compiler Safety

+- `FetchStageValidator` runs both **before and after merging**, enforcing that fetch logic is preserved
+- Full unit test coverage for:
+  - Mismatched control lines
+  - Unequal stage 0 lengths
+  - Truncated or extended fetch sequences
+- Compiler will now fail hard on any structural inconsistency across instruction fetch stages

 ---

-## ⚠️ Known Issue: Step Merging Bug

-- Step merging currently causes invalid controller behavior due to merging fetch logic from unrelated instructions (like HLT) into the prefix of other opcodes
-- Fix idea: introduce **`stage`** field in DSL steps (e.g., `fetch`, `decode`, `execute`) to restrict merging across conceptual boundaries

----

 ## 🛠️ In Progress

-- 🧩 `irata_test.cpp` now tests full instruction programs tick-by-tick
+- 🧩 `irata_test.cpp` verifies multi-instruction programs tick-by-tick
-- 🛑 Disabled step merging in compiler to ensure correctness
+- ✅ Step merging is re-enabled and protected by stage-based invariants
-- 🧪 Starting to build more test programs to verify the controller and system behavior
+- 🧪 Continuing to expand test programs and microcode coverage
+- 🧪 Planning more instruction additions: `STA`, `JMP`, `BRK`, etc.

 ---

 ## 🔜 Immediate Next Steps

+- [ ] Add more basic instructions and validate stage structure
-- [ ] Introduce `stage` concept to control step merging boundaries
+- [ ] Build minimal assembler prototype from `.irata-c` to `irata-asm`
-- [ ] Re-enable and safely test step merging with stage-aware logic
+- [ ] Explore exporting microcode step traces for visualization
-- [ ] Add more basic instructions (`STA`, `JMP`, etc.) and verify correctness
+- [ ] Add richer HALT diagnostics and programmatic tick observers
-- [ ] Finalize sim CPU internals using HDL-style declarations
+- [ ] Begin defining memory-mapped devices and screen output
-- [ ] Start assembler prototype to compile programs from minimal syntax + YAML opcodes

 ---